 Our analysis will be based on the June, 1997 Detailed Natality Data published by the National Center for Health Statistics.
 Like Abreveya (2000), we limit the sample to singleton births, with mothers recorded as either black or white, between the ages of 18 and 45, resident in the U.S. Observations with missing data for any of the variables described below were also dropped from the analysis.
 This process yielded a sample of 198,377 babies.
 Education of the mother is divided into four categories: less than high school, high school, some college, and college graduate.
 The omitted category is less than high school so coefficients may be interpreted relative to this category.
 The prenatal medical care of the mother is also divided into 4 categories: those with no prenatal visit, those whose first prenatal visit was in the first trimester of the pregnancy, those with first visit in the second trimester, and those with first visit in the last trimester.
-The omitted category is the group yesterday's max temperature
+The omitted category is the group with a first visit in the first trimester; they constitute almost 85 percent of the sample.
+The other variables are, I hope self-explanatory.

 FIGURE 2.
 Melbourne Maximum Daily Temperature: The plot illustrates 10 years of daily maximum temperature data (in degrees centigrade) for Melbourne, Australia as an AR(1) scatterplot.
 The data is scattered around the (dashed) 45 degree line suggesting that today is roughly similar to yesterday.
-Superimposed on the scatterplot are estimated conditional quantile functions for the quantiles $\tau \in \{.05, .10, ..., .95\}$.
+Superimposed on the scatterplot are estimated conditional quantile functions for the quantiles $\tau \in \{.05, .10, ..., .95\}$ .
 Note that when yesterday's temperature is high the spacing between adjacent quantile curves is narrower around the 45 degree line and at about 20 degrees Centigrade than it is in the intermediate region.
 This suggests bimodality of the conditional density in the summer.